-The AM channel revenues generally fluctuate from year-to-year depending on support and services rendered to our customers; however, revenue in 2021 from this channel has been higher year over year due to our large installed customer base, which we believe is a result of our customers consuming their existing spare parts inventory and strategically increasing their stock of critical components in advance of greater expected water needs in the near future.
-In addition, in fiscal year 2020, AM channel revenues were affected by the COVID-19 pandemic as budgets tightened and companies braced for the unknown.
+The Aftermarket ("AM") channel revenues generally fluctuate from year-to-year depending on support and services rendered to our installed customer base.
+In the year ended December 31, 2022, as compared to prior year, we believe the increase in desalination revenues is a result of our customers consuming their existing spare parts inventory and strategically increasing their stock of critical components in advance of greater expected water needs in the near future.
+The AM channel revenues were higher due primarily to spare parts consumption in the Middle East and Africa, Asia, and America regions.